Cavities are one of the world’s most common health problems.1 (Fact)

 Cavity fact: The American Dental Association considers dental amalgam a safe and durable material for restoring teeth.

 In fact, dental amalgam has helped restore the teeth of over 100 million Americans.
 Although mercury is used to bind a mix of silver, tin and copper into a strong and solid filling, decades of studies have established dental amalgam as safe and effective.7

 Humana can help with cavities and tooth decay

 If you have a cavity or tooth decay, Humana can help.
-We offer a broad range of dental plans with varying levels of coverage, many with low monthly premiums.
+We offer a broad range of dental plans with varying levels of coverage, many with affordable monthly premiums.
 Some of our plans also feature no waiting periods, which means you could get covered in about 5 days.
-To see plans and prices in your area, check out our Humana Insurance Company dental insurance page.
+To see plans and prices in your area, check out our Humana dental insurance page.